BnDLett/counting_bot/README.md

   "target_channel": 800401182392713267
 }
 ```
 If the config file does not follow the above format, then you will run into issues.
+Also, it should be noted that "token" should be the actual token of your bot and not just the word "token."

 ## Security
 Due to the nature of the GNU public license, you will be required to make your fork of this bot's code open-source and available to the public.
 However, it should be noted that you should **never** include